-2.10 Student housing
+2.8 Student housing

-2.78 This policy aims to ensure student housing is provided in the most appropriate and accessible locations and has due consideration to surrounding land uses.
-The need for student housing is associated with the provision of higher and further education institutions both within and adjoining the borough.
+2.51 This policy aims to ensure student housing is provided in the most appropriate and accessible locations and has due consideration to surrounding land uses.
+The need for student housing is associated with the provision of higher and further education institutions both within the borough and across London.
 Lewisham is the location of Goldsmiths College (University of London) at New Cross, Trinity Laban Conservatoire of Music and Dance at Deptford and Lewisham College with campuses at Deptford Bridge and Lewisham Way.
 There are also several campuses of Greenwich University in the Royal Borough of Greenwich and Lewisham is within easy reach of central London universities and colleges.